Google Cloud Compute Options – VMs, GKE & Cloud Run

 • is executed for each request and should include the actual logic

-• Cloud Functions Execution Guarantees
+• Cloud Run Functions Execution Guarantees

-• HTTP functions are invoked at most once as they are synchronous and the execution is not retried in an event of a failure
+• HTTP functions are invoked at most once as they are synchronous and the execution is not retried in an event of a failure.

-• Event-driven functions are invoked at least once as they are asynchronous and can be retried
+• Event-driven functions are invoked at least once as they are asynchronous and can be retried.

-Cloud Functions Events and Triggers
+Cloud Run Functions Events and Triggers

 • Events are things that happen within the cloud environment that you might want to take action on.